Refrigeration Monitoring

 AIM Act Targets for HFC Reduction

-The EPA's ambitious goal is to achieve an 85% reduction in HFC consumption by 2036, paving the way for a smooth transition to more environmentally friendly alternatives.
+The EPA's ambitious goal is to achieve an 85% reduction in HFC consumption by 2036 is expected to pave the way for a smooth transition to more environmentally friendly alternatives.
 This initiative aims to encourage the development, adoption, and widespread use of refrigerants with a significantly lower global warming potential.

 Table depicting the sum of climate benefits across all HFCs reduced for the rule for 2022 to 2050.